Neurosurgeon Jobs in USA with Visa Sponsorship

 Can international medical graduates work as neurosurgeons on H-1B visas?

 Yes, but you must complete ECFMG certification and match into a U.S. neurosurgery residency program first.
-Most residents use J-1 visas during training, then transition to H-1B for fellowship or attending positions.
+Most residents use J-1 visas during training, then transition to H-1B visa for fellowship or attending positions.
 The medical degree requirement is easily met given the advanced training required.

 How do neurosurgery subspecialties affect visa sponsorship chances?